-Desonate is a prescription medication approved by the Food and Drug Administration (FDA) in 1972.
+Desonate is a prescription medication approved by the U.S. Food and Drug Administration (FDA) in 1972.
 Desonate is used to treat skin inflammation associated with psoriasis and various other skin conditions.
-Desonate is also known by its drug name Desonide.
+Desonate is also known by its drug name desonide.

 Desonide is a low-potency corticosteroid.
 It is believed that desonide works in cases of psoriasis by suppressing immune system activity.

 How do I take it?

 Desonide is applied topically to the affected areas in the form of a lotion, cream, ointment, or foam two or three times a day.
 Apply desonide at the same times each day.
 Shake the container well before applying.